-The Dangerous Dogs Act 1991 is a dual responsibility act and in practice means the Police sort out the more serious cases whilst we deal with the lower level problems such as out of control dogs.
+The Dangerous Dogs Act 1991 is a dual responsibility act and in practice means the Police sort out the more serious cases such as dog attacks whilst we deal with the lower level problems such as out of control dogs.

 If the dog owner or any other person in charge of the dog at the time is prosecuted and proved guilty of an offence, this can lead to conviction resulting in a fine of up to £5000 and/or a term of imprisonment up to two years.
 The court can also order that offenders be disqualified from keeping dogs and can order the destruction of the dog.

 We also have control orders to deal with nuisance dogs by ordering them to be kept on a lead at all times in public.